Starting Spiritual Conversations

 CREATES INTEREST AND CURIOSITY

-PEAK BEHIND THE CURTAIN
+PEEK BEHIND THE CURTAIN

-Now that you have brought God into your conversation, ask a follow-up question to see if God is stirring their heart to hear more.
+After sharing a Faith Story and bringing God into your conversation, ask a follow-up question to see if God is stirring their heart to hear more.
 Something like:

 ALWAYS ASK PERMISSION TO SHARE